donno2048/restricted-functions/README.md

 Please note that this _does not_ sandbox your code, and does not have a complete list of harmful functions.
 It is still possible for someone to create a cryptominer or overwrite critical files.
 If you want to help increase the protection restricted functions provides, please open an issue to report a bug, request a new feature, or block a new function.
 If you already have a solution, feel free to open a PR.

-### Additional options
+## Additional options

 - restrictwrite

-The <code>restrictwrite</code> option allows you to prevent Python files from using `open` to overwrite files.<br>
+The `restrictwrite` option allows you to prevent Python files from using `open` to overwrite files.

 To use, replace the setup with:

 ```python
  ref.main(__builtins__, restrictwrite = True)
 ```

 This will cause any use of `open` to overwrite or append content to files to throw an error.